stefangabos/Zebra_cURL/README.md

 Also, each time a request is completed another one is added to the queue, thus keeping a constant number of threads running at all times and eliminating wasted CPU cycles from busy waiting.
 This result is a faster and more efficient way of processing large quantities of cURL requests (like fetching thousands of RSS feeds at once), drastically reducing processing time.

-This script supports GET (with caching) and POST request, basic downloads as well as downloads from FTP servers, HTTP Authentication, and requests through proxy servers.
+This script supports GET (with caching), POST, HEADER, PUT, DELETE requests, basic downloads as well as downloads from FTP servers, HTTP Authentication, and requests made through proxy servers.

 For maximum efficiency downloads are streamed (bytes downloaded are directly written to disk) removing the unnecessary strain from the server of having to read files into memory first, and then writing them to disk.